 2. You Have a Shorter Life Expectancy

 The government incentivizes waiting to collect your Social Security benefits by giving you a larger monthly amount the longer you delay.
-For example, if you start collecting benefits at age 62 when your full retirement age is 66, your monthly benefit will be about 75% of your full-age benefit.
-So if you expected your monthly benefit to be $1,000 per month at 66, you would only receive around $750 at 62.
+For example, if you start collecting benefits at age 62 when your full retirement age is 66, your monthly benefit will be 71% to 73% of your full-age benefit.
+So if you expected your monthly benefit to be $1,000 per month at 66, you would only receive around $710 to $730 at 62.

-Although a larger monthly benefit might sound great, keep in mind that you’d have to wait four years to get that extra $250 per month.
-You would receive $36,000 during those four years at the reduced amount of $750 per month.
+Although a larger monthly benefit might sound great, keep in mind that you’d have to wait four years to get that extra $270 to $290 per month.
+You would receive $35,040 during those four years at the reduced amount of $730 per month.

-When you start collecting $1,000 at age 66, that extra $250 per month won’t let you break even for 12 years compared to collecting early.
-If your health is declining and you don’t expect to live until you’re 78, you’ll receive more in benefits during your lifetime if you start claiming as soon as possible.
+When you start collecting $1,000 at age 66, an extra $230 per month won’t let you break even for 13 years compared to collecting early.
+If your health is declining and you don’t expect to live until you’re 79, you could receive more in benefits during your lifetime if you start claiming as soon as possible.

 3. You Need To Pay Down Debt

-There are some debts you need to tackle before you retire.
 If you have high-interest debt, claiming Social Security early can help you pay the debt down.
 Depending on the interest rate you’re paying, the 8% yearly boost to your benefits that you receive for each year you wait past full retirement age might not be worth the increased monthly benefit.
-Using the early benefits to reduce or eliminate your debt earlier could mean you’ll be able to keep more of your benefits in the future.
+Using the early benefits to reduce or eliminate your higher-interest debt earlier could mean you’ll be able to keep more of your benefits in the future.

 4. You Can’t Work Anymore